forrestthewoods/fts_commute_visualizer/readme.md

 It doesn't need a framework.
 It doesn't need a build system.
 It doesn't even need jquery.
 [Vanilla JS](http://vanilla-js.com/) is more than enough.

-#### Why is your code so bad?
+#### Why is the code so bad?
 I'm a video game programmer.
 I don't know how to write idiomatic JavaScript.
-I tried my best to keep things easy to understand follow.
+I tried my best to keep things easy to understand.
 Dynamic languages are hard.

 Examples